-In November 2021, the Company paid a \$10.0 million refundable deposit to NuMiner and in February 2022, entered into an agreement with NuMiner to purchase 60,000 units of new NM440 Machines (the "NuMiner Agreement") for the purpose of mining digital assets.
-In the event the evaluation of the NM440 Machines that NuMiner will provide to the Company for evaluation purposes yield results unsatisfactory to the Company, and the purchase agreement is terminated, all payments shall be returned to the Company.
-The Numiner Agreement was terminated in June 2022.
-At June 30, 2022, the \$10.0 million refundable deposit is pending.
+In November 2021, the Company paid a \$10.0 million refundable deposit to NuMiner Global, Inc. ("NuMiner") and in February 2022, entered into an agreement with NuMiner to purchase 60,000 units of new NM440 Machines (the "NuMiner Agreement") for the purpose of mining digital assets.
+In June 2022, the NuMiner Agreement was terminated and the Company requested the \$10.0 million deposit be refunded.
+During the three and nine months ended September 30, 2022, the Company recorded a \$10.0 million provision for losses on the deposit for mining equipment due to collectability issues with NuMiner.

-Master Services Agreement
+Master Services Agreements